“For if these things are yours and abound, you will be neither barren nor unfruitful in the knowledge of our Lord Jesus Christ.”

 Mt 12:36-37, “But I say to you that for every idle word men may speak, they will give account of it in the day of judgment.
 37 For by your words you will be justified, and by your words you will be condemned.”

-A “barren” or “idle” Christian is an unemployed Christian.
-He does not realize that God called him into full-time service, 24 hours a day.
+A “barren” or “idle” Christian is unemployed and disengaged from biblical virtues.
+This person does not realize that God called him into full-time character building, 24 hours a day.

 Idle people have too much time on their hands, so they become tattlers and busybodies.
-Troublemakers in the church are often those who are idle.
+Troublemakers in the church are often those who are inactive.

 1 Ti 5:13, “And besides they learn to be idle, wandering about from house to house, and not only idle but also gossips and busybodies, saying things which they ought not.”